Software-Improvement-Group/sigridci/docs/usermanagement.md

 ### Note:
 - SSO improves the ease of use for your colleagues because there is no Sigrid password to remember
-- improves security because users are created and deleted centrally in your organisation
+- improves security because users are created and deleted centrally in your organisation.
-- Sigrid follows the password policy of your organisatin
+- Sigrid follows the password policy of your organisation.

 ### Sigrid administrator tasks: